musqz/build-skippy-xd-appimg/README.md

 rm -rf temp_build
 ```

-Now you have `build/Skippy-XD-x86_64.AppImage` and `build/Skippy-XD-i386.AppImage` ready to use.
+Now you have `build/Skippy-XD-x86_64.AppImage` or `build/Skippy-XD-i386.AppImage` ready to use.

 ---